WarStalkeR/OpenXcomExMore/README.md

 In this example `craftSize` of `6` means that once this weapon is equipped, craft's size will be increased by 6.
-If crafts aren't allowed to change class (via option) or has no suitable hangar slot after such change, player will get notification that it can't be equipped.
+If crafts aren't allowed to change class (via option) player will get notification that it can't be equipped.

 **Craft Class values for script files (with example below):**
 `craftClasses:` is a new global value for craft class settings.